badosa/JSON-stat/index.md

 # What is JSON-stat?

-<iframe style="float:right;height:200px;width:300px;margin-left:10px" src="//www.slideshare.net/slideshow/embed_code/key/AbaAn6NXeNPEUc" allowfullscreen="allowfullscreen"> </iframe>The JSON-stat format is a simple lightweight JSON format for data dissemination.
+<iframe style="float:right;height:200px;width:300px;margin-left:10px" src="//www.slideshare.net/slideshow/embed_code/key/AbaAn6NXeNPEUc" allowfullscreen="allowfullscreen">&nbsp;</iframe>The JSON-stat format is a simple lightweight JSON format for data dissemination.
 It is based in a cube model that arises from the evidence that the most common form of data dissemination is the tabular form.
 In this cube model, **datasets** are organized in **dimensions**.
 Dimensions are organized in **categories**.

 The JSON-stat format is documented at https://json-stat.org/format/.